 Visa, Citizenship or Customs enquiries

 The Embassy is unable to provide assistance with citizenhsip and visa enquiries.
-The Department of Home Affairs has a Global Service Centre (GSC) providing longer opening hours and shorter wait times.
-To speak with an officer from the Department of Home Affairs, you will need to call: +61 2 6196 0196 from 9am - 5pm local time on weekdays.
-For more information visit Home Affairs website or The Australian High Commission websites.
+For more information visit the Home Affairs website.
+To speak with an officer from the Department of Home Affairs, you will need to call the Global Service Centre (GSC) +61 2 6196 0196 from 9am - 5pm local time on weekdays.

 Speech and presentation on Australia’s approach to cervical cancer by the Deputy Head of Mission, Mr Andrea Biggi, at an awareness event held by the Hellenic Oncology Foundation on Thursday, 14 February 2019